timdp/atom-npm-helper/README.md

 ### Type-Ahead

-In a JavaScript file, start typing `import '` and wait for autocomplete to kick in.
-Select the package to install and you're done.
+In a JavaScript file, start typing `import '` followed by the first few characters of the name of the package you'd like to install and wait for autocomplete to kick in.
+Select the package and you're done!

 ### Install-and-Import

-If you know the exact name of the package you'd like to import, hit `alt-shift-i` (`ctrl-cmd-i` on OS X) and enter it.
+If you know the exact name of the package you'd like to install, hit `alt-shift-i` (`ctrl-cmd-i` on OS X) and enter it.
 An `import` statement will be generated for you.